Dante266/Reunite-iOS/README.md

 ja.txt-Japense Strings(Tatsumi,Keiko)

-vi.txt-Vietmense Strings (Lan le)
+vi.txt-Vietnamese Strings (Lan Le)

 Zh_cn-Chinese Simplified( Zhirong)

 Zh_tw-Chinese Traditional (Zhirong)

-Other language are on the way.Any assistance contact lan le,Sathish.
+Other languages are on the way.
+Any assistance contact Lan Le,Sathish.

 Thanks to the Contributors!!